Table of contents

-For a limited time, we are offering veneers as low as $899 per tooth.
+For a limited time, we are offering veneers starting from as low as $899 per tooth.
 While alternatives to veneers’ teeth may be cheaper than porcelain veneers, their cost is worth the investment.
 You’ll love the way you look and appreciate the added protection your natural teeth receive.
 Visit your local dental center in Brooklyn to receive the most efficient, functional, and highly esthetic veneer teeth.

 Teeth can become discolored over time.
 Along with discoloration, you may have misshapen, worn-down or broken teeth — or a host of other unsightly conditions.
 While these can occasionally affect eating and speaking, most people choose dental veneers as a cosmetic dentistry procedure to raise their confidence in their smile and appearance.

-Veneers on teeth are handcrafted by the best-rated dentist, Dr. Alex Khabinsky to fit your individual teeth.
+Veneers on teeth are handcrafted by the best-rated dentist, Dr. Alex Khabensky to fit your individual teeth.
 Dental veneers are made from thin shells of porcelain that are designed to fit perfectly over the front surface of a tooth.
 The surface of the tooth especially prepared, usually by removing a minimal amount of tooth enamel, which ensures a natural and comfortable appearance.
 Dental veneers are bonded onto the tooth surfaces with special cement.

 Snap-on veneers teeth don’t discolor over time and resist fracturing and chipping.
 We require multiple visits to measure your mouth, prep your teeth and sculpt your dental veneers.